near-examples/collection-examples-rs/README.md

 5) Deploy your smart contract

     A `.wasm` file is already compiled for you and ready to deploy.
-To do so simply run:
+To do so, simply run:

     ```bash
     yarn deploy